lanlan63/lanlan63.github.io/README.md

 # Operating Systems Journal
 Project overview:
-This journal documents 7 weeks of coursework centered around the implementation of my chosen linuz distrobution (Ubuntu) and what I did to configure, and enhance its security alongside evaluating its performance.
+This journal documents 7 weeks of coursework centered around the implementation of my chosen linux distrobution (Ubuntu) and what I did to configure, and enhance its security alongside evaluating its performance.

 Table of contents:
 [Week 1](#week-1)